 Know your process and avoid costly, timely mistakes.

 Treat this like a job interview with your portfolio and be prepared.

-Try your luck in the short term, holiday rental market.
+Try your luck in the short-term, holiday rental market.
 See how your work can bring value to their business with a mutual exchange agreement.
-Consider any insurances or liabilities that may be required if you decide to head down this path.
+Consider any insurance or liabilities that may be required if you decide to head down this path.